clairexen/riscv-fanfic/riscv-aux/riscv-aux.md

-Part 1 is a problem statement, explaining certain RISC-V extensions would greatly benefit from adding (sometime large) additional state to the ISA, and why it would be a good idea to manage this additional state via a unfirom extension-agnostic interface.
+Part 1 is a problem statement, explaining certain RISC-V extensions would greatly benefit from adding (sometime large) additional state to the ISA, and why it would be a good idea to manage this additional state via a uniform extension-agnostic interface.

 Part2 is my proposed solution to the problem described in part 1.